 If you feel you need to blend into an adjacent panel, don’t be ashamed to do it.
 Too many painters don’t do this, and a lot of times you’ll see their bad results driving next to you on the street.
 The name of the game is not to see how little room you need to do your blend but to make the car look right the first time.

 I always use a colorless basecoat on my blend panels as a “wet bed” to help me see what’s going on a little better, which virtually eliminates any worry about metallic tracking.

 Top-notch coordination between your eyes and your spray-pass is important as well.
 The more you can focus on what you’re doing, the better.
 Imagining yourself as a robot may sound corny, but it’s a good tactic.

 On top surfaces, don’t try to be a hero doing a spot repair in the middle of the hood.
 Use bodylines to help lose your blend.
 In drastic situations, fully painting the hood and blending the fenders for a small repair is the only way to go.

 No Angel Here

 We’ve all experienced the nastiness of a halo when we’re trying our best to do a nice job.
-It’s even worse when you don’t notice it until after
+It’s even worse when you don’t notice it until after you clearcoat.

 A halo can be caused by many different things.
 Generally, if you have the mindset that slower is faster, halos will not be something you need to worry about.
 If you slow down the speed of your sealer and use a tack rag, it’s unlikely you’ll experience a halo from your basecoat laying on top of a sealer’s dry overspray.
 The same goes for slowing down your basecoat reducers.
 It’s a big deal to keep your base nice and wet on your blends so you’re not putting subsequent coats on top of the previous coat’s dry edge.
 You should be religious about tacking your blend panels off between coats.